Makoshika State Park

 We thoroughly enjoyed our time at Makoshika (muh-KOH’-shih-kuh) State Park!
 What we thought would be an hour activity ended up being an entire day of hiking, gumbo, and other worldly rock formations!

-Thankfully, by that time, the gumbo and dried and hardened and what would have been thick, slippery, sticky mud was now hard with what seemed like loose gravel on top…so it was still kind of slippery, but at least it wasn’t sticking to everything.
+Thankfully, by that time of the day, the gumbo and dried and hardened and what would have been thick, slippery, sticky mud was now hard with what seemed like loose gravel on top…so it was still kind of slippery, but at least it wasn’t sticking to everything.
 After we slid down the picture above we spent some time trying to find the trail again.

-We left Makoshika State park very muddy, very tired, very inspired and with some very cool memories of working together to find our way!
+We left Makoshika State park very muddy, very tired, with some very cool memories of working together to find our way!
+We also learned that some of us can run on top of the grass like the elves in Lord of the Rings.

 See y’all down the road!